paylogic/paylogic-jenkins-plugins/HOWTODEV.rst

 To get a local environment running, follow these steps:

 * Follow the `Jenkins plugin tutorial`_ to install the basics (My preferred IDE: IntelliJ IDEA Community Edition with IdeaVim plugin).
 * Ensure you have the Java 7 JRE and JDK from Oracle, so not the OpenJDK.
+Also install a Redis server.
 * `Set up a local Apache Archiva instance.`_ (Alternatively, get access on my local Archiva instance).
 * Clone this repository.
 * Put the URL to your Archiva instance in the pom.xml files, under `distributionManagement` (we should fix this and set up a LAN Archiva instance).